NEST-Protocol/NEST-Oracle-Miner/Mining/README.md

 #####  1. Create private key, node

 >Since calling the contract to obtain relevant data and send transactions, you need to interact with the chain, and you need to prepare an Ethereum node URL and private key.
-The node can apply for free after registration through https://infura.io/.
+The node can apply for free after registration through https://infura.io/ or https://quiknode.io/.
 >
 >The assets after quotation need to be retrieved by triggering the contract.
 Currently, the quotation contract of the account is directly obtained through the contract find interface for retrieval operation.